 - Since 2016, the NEON program, with Battelle’s management support and resources, has gotten back on budget and schedule, allowing program scientists to focus on advancing ecology, in partnership with the broader ecological community.

-- In Spring 2019, Battelle celebrated the end of construction of the National Ecological Observatory Network (NEON) field sites.
+- In Spring 2019, Battelle celebrated the end of construction of NEON field sites.

 - The NEON program, and everyone affiliated with it, exists to deliver the best data products, in the most efficient way, for the scientific community.